JordanChesley/custconsole/UPDATE.md

 * **Encryption / Decryption Remake**
 * **Added automatic login feature for *custconsole.login()***
-* All documentation ahs been updated.
+* All documentation has been updated.
 Remember [you can find the documentation at ReadTheDocs](https://custconsole.readthedocs.io/en/latest/index.html).